Manhattan

 Facial Pain

-Low-dose Naltrexone Neuropathic Facial Pain
+Low-dose Naltrexone for Neuropathic Facial Pain

 The Jaw Surgery Worked – But the Pain Didn’t Go Away